 By Gavin Ortlund

-In my current ministry role, guys often confess to me that they’re struggling with pornography or some other kind of sexual sin.
+In my current ministry role, guys often confess to me that they’re struggling with pornography whether that’s looking at naked women in magazines, watching x-rated movies online at websites like watchmygirlfriend, or some other kind of sexual sin.
 To help them, as well as in my own fight for purity, I’ve developed an acronym that encapsulates some often-neglected strategies for fighting the good fight in this area.
 I call it “fighting by F.A.I.T.H” (okay, kinda corny, but easy to remember).

 Last year Dane Hays wrote a helpful article reminding us of the importance of accountability.
 These strategies complement that important theme.
 In other words, if someone says, “I have Covenant Eyes on all my devices, and I meet with a group, but I’m still struggling!”-what else can we do?
 (Note: these strategies are primarily directed toward males, simply because I only counsel guys in this area.)

 In his book The Four Loves, C. S. Lewis lamented how impoverished our idea of friendship has become.
 While in the ancient world friendship was considered the happiest and most human of all loves, today it’s rare to even find real friendships.
 As a result, we tend to look to romantic love for what God designed to be a part of friendship love.
-We use sex to fill a more general relational void.
+We use sex (like that we can see on sexm.xxx) to fill a more general relational void.